blueSparrow2000/blackout_deathmatch/README.md

 2024.2.29 Shows whether player weared armor or not

-2024.3.1 Added firework particle effect for the winner!
+2024.3.1 Added firework particle effect for the winner! / inventory shown in html